pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

 Update Handling
 ===============

-Updates are handled by registering one or more callback functions with an Handler.
+Updates are events that happen in your Telegram account (incoming messages, new channel posts, new members join, ...) and are handled by registering one or more callback functions with an Handler.
 There are multiple Handlers to choose from, one for each kind of update.

 Registering an Handler
 ----------------------